edcc-workshop/resp18/index.md

 Resiliency, security, privacy, and performance on the cloud are active areas of research and development for some time now, and numerous schemes have been developed to address one or a subset of these needs.
 However, integrating these schemes to coherently achieve all properties simultaneously is a hard problem, involving many tricky trade-offs – which must be solved to meet these applications’ requirements.

 The objective of this one-day workshop is to explore methods for viably and coherently integrating the disparate disciplines of resiliency, security, privacy, and performance in the context of cloud environments.
-The topics of interest mirror those of general interest to the EDCC [a link](http://edcc2018.info.uaic.ro/index.html) main conference as applied to this problem domain, notably:
+The topics of interest mirror those of general interest to the [EDCC](http://edcc2018.info.uaic.ro/index.html) main conference as applied to this problem domain, notably:

 * Cloud economics
 * Interplay between safety, security, privacy, and performance